Dahaden/losclient/README.md

    If you do not have a charName or token, see the SESA facebook page for details

 6. Follow tutorial http://sesa.org.nz/los

+(Note: Everytime you want to start playing, you must repeat 2-5)